-Wooden trusses can span up to 30 feet which is much more than the span possible with traditional joists.
+For instance, a wooden truss can span up to 30 feet, which is much greater than a traditional joist.

-They are also easier to work with.
-Trusses provide a nailing surface of about 3.5”, greater than the 2.5” surface offered by most I-joists.
+Moreover, they are easier to work with and provide a nailing surface of about 3.5”, greater than the 2.5” surface offered by most I-joists.

-Trusses are generally made using exceptionally quality lumber, which minimizes the risk of shrinkage, warping, and twisting.
+Furthermore, trusses are made using exceptionally quality lumber, which minimizes the risk of shrinkage, warping, and twisting, reducing maintenance costs.